 What do an NBA basketball player, a gold medal runner, and a professional tennis player all have in common?
-1.)
-They’re each incredibly fit.
-2.)
-That fitness won’t ensure that they will be any good at rock climbing.
+One, they’re each incredibly fit.
+Two, that fitness won’t ensure that they will be any good at rock climbing.

-This is because rock climbing is a skill based activity, primarily.
-Fitness effects your climbing performance, but if you’re a highly skilled rock climber, and relatively fit, you can probably still climb at a high level.
+This is because rock climbing is a skill-based activity, primarily.
+Fitness affects your climbing performance, but if you’re a highly skilled rock climber, and relatively fit, you can probably still climb at a high level.
 The opposite is not true; you probably can’t send 5.12 slab without good technique.
 To excel at rock climbing, you have to develop climbing skills.

 The short answer is, possibly, yes.
-If you can do 100 pullups, I can almost guarantee you’ll find some 5.12 somewhere that you can send (probably in your tennis shoes).
+If you can do 100 pull-ups, I can almost guarantee you’ll find some 5.12 somewhere that you can send (probably in your tennis shoes).
 If you’re a 5.12 climber and you find a 5.13 on which you can do all the moves, and you just throw yourself at it over and over again for months, you may eventually send.
 But there’s a major difference between climbing one 5.XX and being a solid 5.XX climber.
-Whatever grade you’re chasing, the fact of the matter is, a systematic approach to training will get you there sooner—no matter how experienced or inexperienced a climber you are.
+Whatever grade you’re chasing, the fact of the matter is that a systematic approach to training will get you there sooner—no matter how experienced or inexperienced a climber you are.